hakansivuk/Catan-Digital-Board-Game/README.md

 *Players gain resources by harvesting the sources denoted by the dice at the beginning of each turn.
 Nevertheless, when the number 7 is denoted by the dice, shenanigan happens as players having resource cards more than 7 discards half of their resources while the dice roller gets to disable a harvesting heaxgon on the board.
 Along with trading, Settlers of Catan offers players interesting gameplay.
 May the luckiest player with the best strategy win the game!*

+## Technical Details

+* JavaFX is used for frontend.
+* Node.js and Express is used for backend.
+* MongoDB is used for storing data.
+* For communication, http requests and socket-io library is used.
+Since it is a PvP game, socket-io library has an essential role in this project, especially for broadcasting.

 ## **Team**

 * Cevat Aykan Sevinç, 21703201